LosFuzzys/losfuzzys.github.io/_drafts/2018-06-26-googlectf-dogestore.md

 Once there, it gets processed in multiple steps:

 - `decrypt(data)`:
-  our data is decrypted with AES 256 CTR mode with an unknown key and nonce
+  our data is decrypted with AES-256 in CTR mode with an unknown key and nonce
 - `deserialize(decrypted)`:
   an array of `Unit`s is constructed from the decrypted data, representing a byte and a count (how often the byte should be repeated).
 This is a kind of